THE IMPACT

 1. Course-specific suggested questions surfaced upfront to help users get started, replacing the original hidden overlay

-The product exists because students spend more time finding content than learning it.
 Generic AI tools fill the gap, but they don't know your course, raise IP concerns for institutions, and produce material misaligned with what's actually being taught in the classroom.

 StudyClues Demo

-3 Issues Converged
+3 Issues Converged…

-New AI Features had no UX Home
+New AI Features have no UX Home

 Discoverability Issues